scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Third, multiple open editors with GhostText servers installed can compete for the same WebSocket.
 This problem is solved by closing the editor that is not in current use or configuring its server to use an alternate WebSocket.

-To support the use of GhostText to edit electronic notebooks containing code from the *cctbx* library, we have made variants of a collection of *cctbx* snippets for Visual Studio Code, Atom, Sublime Text 3, Vim, NeoVim, and Emacs.
-For Vim and NeoVim, the snippets are available for the UltiSnips, Snipmate, and neosnippets plugins.
+To support the use of *GhostText* to edit electronic notebooks containing code from the *cctbx* library, we have made variants of a collection of *cctbx* snippets for *Visual Studio Code*, *Atom*, *Sublime Text 3*, *Vim*, *NeoVim*, and *Emacs*.
+For *Vim* and *NeoVim*, the snippets are available for the *UltiSnips*, *Snipmate*, and *neosnippets* plugins.
 The snippets are available for download on GitHub (https://github.com/MooersLab/MooersLab/blob/main/README.md#cctbxsnips-for-editors).
-I found that Sublime Text 3 had the most effortless setup while Emacs provided the highest degree of customization.
+I found that *Sublime Text 3* had the most effortless setup while *Emacs* provided the highest degree of customization.
 This snippet library was previously only available for use Jupyter notebooks via extensions for the Classic Jupyter Notebook application or Jupyter Lab.

 Note that the snippet library cannot be used with the program *nteract* (https://nteract.io/).
-The nteract is an easy-to-install and use desktop application for editing and running Jupyter notebooks offline.
+The *nteract* is an easy-to-install and use desktop application for editing and running Jupyter notebooks offline.
 The ease of installation makes nteract popular with new users of Jupyter notebooks.
-Obviously interact is not browser-based, so it cannot work with GhostText.
+Obviously *nteract* is not browser-based, so it cannot work with *GhostText*.
-Interact has yet to be extended to support the use of code snippet libraries.
+*nteract* has yet to be extended to support the use of code snippet libraries.

-While the focus of this report was on the use of the GhostText browser plugin to edit Juptyer notebooks hosted in a web browser, the cctbxsnips snippet library can be used to aid the development of Python scripts in plain text files, which have the advantage of saner version control.
+While the focus of this report was on the use of the *GhostText* browser plugin to edit Juptyer notebooks hosted in a web browser, the *cctbxsnips* snippet library can be used to aid the development of Python scripts in plain text files, which have the advantage of saner version control.
 The snippets can also be used in other kinds of literate programming documents that operate off-line like org-mode files in Emacs and the *Quarto* (http://quarto.org) markdown representation of Jupyter notebooks.
 *Quarto* is available for several leading text editors.
 In the later case, you may have to extend the scope of the editing session in the editor to include Python source code.